-Beks Ndlovu gave a full interview to Skyhost, Air Zimbabwe Magazine (January 2011 issue): he says the pleasure of attracting travellers to Zimbabwe, and what tourism means to the country and local communities.
+Beks Ndlovu conducted a full interview with Skyhost, Air Zimbabwe‘s in flight Magazine (January 2011 issue); he speaks about the pleasure of attracting travellers to Zimbabwe, and what tourism means to the country and local communities.

 What satisfaction do you get from hosting foreign visitors?